-SSC CGL Tier-I exam is an objective exam that will be conducted online.
-The exam comprises four sections having 100 questions (25 questions in each section) which will account for a total of 200 marks (maximum 50 marks in each section).
+The SSC CGL Tier-I exam is an objective exam that will be conducted online.
+The exam comprises four sections having 100 questions (25 questions in each section) which will account for a total of 200 marks (a maximum of 50 marks in each section).
 The time duration of the Tier-1 exam will be 60 minutes.
 There is a negative marking of 0.50 marks for each wrong answer.

 - Time Duration: 1 Hour

 - Negative Marking: 1/4th (0.5 Mark deducted for each wrong answer)